* ADP jobs report a tick below expectations, Dec. revised lower

-Investors were also cautious with the U.S. unemployment report looming on Friday.
-Last month’s surprisingly low number was discounted by many as an outlier negatively affected by the severe weather.
+Investors were also cautious with the U.S. nonfarm payrolls report looming on Friday.
+Last month’s surprisingly low jobs number was discounted by many as an outlier negatively affected by the severe weather.

 But as other data has also been uninspiring, there is concern that another weak report could be an indication of a greater macroeconomic problem.

 The Dow Jones industrial average slipped 5.01 points or 0.03 percent, to end at 15,440.23.
 The S&P 500 dipped 3.56 points or 0.20 percent, to finish at 1,751.64.
 The Nasdaq Composite fell 19.968 points or 0.50 percent, to close at 4,011.552.

 After the closing bell, Walt Disney Co. reported a higher quarterly profit.
 Its stock climbed to $72.99 in extended-hours trading - up 1.7 percent from its close at $71.76.

 Twitter Inc shares slid 11.1 percent to $58.64 in extended-hours trading after the social media company reported its slowest pace of user growth during the fourth quarter, dashing hopes that it can sustain its torrid pace of expansion.